NekoOs/gsht.sh/README.md

 > Only the input filename is required `gsht source [--output=target]`.
 > If the name of the output file has not been specified, the script will default to a name based on the
-> input file, for example above something like this: `/our-current-path/file-1`
+> input file, for example, above something like this: `/our-current-path/file-1`

 The generated content will be: